3IE1/SciComp-2019/Materials/deliverable-instructions.md

   - An introductory statement that describes your objectives, and the cities that you're comparing.
   - A list of the questions you've developed for your analyses.
   - At least three figures, with caption text beneath them, which explains their content.
-  - At least two tables, caption text above them, which explains their content.
+  - At least one table, with a caption above it that explains its content.
   - A couple of sentences beneath each figure and table, which communicate the results.
   - A final paragraph summarizing results.
   - A link to your commented analysis script (included in your submission folder)